FAIR Tax Guide

 • Ask whether the appraiser can coordinate with your CPA or attorney without drifting into tax advice.

-How to compare services without guessing
+How to compare providers

 Common questions